nimashoghi/ece6254-presentation/slides.md

 <!--
 [click] Every technology starts with a material discovery, but the traditional path from lab to market takes 20+ years.

-[click] The challenge is enormous - finding viable candidates among 10²⁰ possible structures when only 1 in 100,000 are stable.
+[click] The core challenge is the vastness of the combinatorial space.

 [click] By training generative models on known stable structures, we can create a "virtual lab" that generates novel, physically realistic candidates.

 This has the potential to revolutionize fields like batteries, carbon capture, and drug delivery.
 -->

 ---